 Piqniq, Rooftop, H Queen’s, 80 Queen’s Road Central, Central | (+852) 5200 1683

 Offering some of the best barbeque meats in town, The Charcoal Room’s claim to fame is their specialisation in using Chinese oak charcoal in their grills.
-To up their meat game, their newly-launched Wagyu Katsu Sando ($258) is the perfect contender to satisfy beef cravings.
+To up their meat game, their newly-launched Wagyu katsu sando ($258) is the perfect contender to satisfy beef cravings.
 Using A5 Kumamoto beef tenderloin cuts, you get four juicy bites toasted to perfection.
-If you’re still hungry afterwards, add an order of their barbeque meat and get to grilling!
+If you’re still hungry afterwards, add an order of their barbecued meat and get to grilling!

 Silencio, 6/F, LKF Tower, 33 Wyndham Street, Lan Kwai Fong, Central | (+852) 2480 6569

-Though it may seem that way, wagyu sandos don’t always have to be prohibitively expensive, and Maruju Aburi Farm proves that point.
-Their Wagyu Katsu Sando ($158) takes grass-fed, pure-blood Australian wagyu and transforms it into a lovely sando without the staggering price tag.
-Given that they are a yakiniku (beef barbeque) restaurant, there’s only one correct way to leave Maruju Aburi Farm—cradling our labouring food babies in our arms!
+Though it may seem that way, Wagyu sandos don’t always have to be prohibitively expensive, and Maruju Aburi Farm proves that point.
+Their Wagyu katsu sando ($158) takes grass-fed, pure-blood Australian Wagyu and transforms it into a lovely sando without the staggering price tag.
+Given that they are a yakiniku (焼き肉; grilled meat) restaurant, there’s only one correct way to leave Maruju Aburi Farm—cradling our labouring food babies in our arms!

 Maruju Aburi Farm, Shop 342D, 3/F, MOKO, 193 Prince Edward Road West, Mong Kok | (+852) 3619 1768